 AIKIDO | 合氣道

-Founded by Morihei Ueshiba, early in the 20th century, Aikido is a martial art that focuses on harmonizing with an opponent to bring no-violent resolutions to situations involving conflict.
-In Japanese, Aikido means "the way of harmony with the force and principle of nature."
-Aikido is derived from Japan’s traditional budo (the way of martial arts), yet goes beyond the realm of budo; it is a path where the keen edge of martial art is used as a "Way" to spiritual growth.
+Founded by Morihei Ueshiba, early in the 20th century, Aikido is a martial art that focuses on bringing non-violent resolutions to situations involving conflict - it is a path that combines rigorous physical training with spiritual discipline - where the keen edge of martial art training is used as a "Way" to spiritual growth.

 WHAT IS AIKIDO TRAINING LIKE?